bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 Drop a test point on every backplane signal, placed between the buffer chip and the connector.
 SMD round test points (Keystone 5015 or similar 0.040" diameter pads) on a uniform grid. **This is critical for bringup** -- you will be probing every line with a logic analyzer and a scope, and trying to clip onto 49 individual signals without dedicated test points is miserable.

-In addition to individual test points, place a **2x25 0.05"-pitch shrouded header** that taps every backplane signal between the buffer and the connector.
-This gives you a single connector for a Saleae Logic Pro 16 / Kingst LA5016 / similar logic analyzer, so you can scope all 49 signals through one ribbon cable instead of 49 individual probes.
-Place it accessible from the top of the board for easy clip-on.
+In addition to individual test points, consider a logic analyzer breakout header that taps the backplane signals between the buffer and the connector for debug during bringup.

 **Power Filtering for HD Banks**